IvanUkhov/blog/_drafts/2025-08-01-guardrails.md

 Furthermore, we calculated only a lower bound, but it is equally easy to calculate an upper one in case one wants to keep an eye on unusually successful weeks.

+In general, working with draws is arguably more intuitive and flexible, as one does not depend on any mathematical derivations, which might not even be tractable.
+Calculating guardrails is only one of many possible applications.
+The posterior distribution is an exhaustive description of what is modeled.

 # Appendix